ktrnka/faq-builder/blog_posts/linux_2014osx.md

 - [link](https://andreafortuna.org/2024/08/24/from-faceless-to-facetime-installing-webcam-drivers-on-a-debian-powered-macbook-air)
 - [link](https://gist.github.com/johnjeffers/3006011ec7767a4101cdd118e8d64290)

-# Issue: Red light shined through the audio jack
+# Issue: Red light from the audio jack

-Sometimes I'd have a red light shining through the audio jack.
+Sometimes a red light would shine through the audio jack.

 > That red light shining through your MacBook’s headphone jack is the optical digital audio (TOSLINK / S/PDIF) output, which shares the same jack as the analog output on older Mac models like the 2014 MacBook Pro.
 When the light turns on, it means the hardware has switched the port into optical mode.